Chaosmose/PdSSync/README.md

 - support any encryption and cryptographic strategy
 - allow advanced hashing strategy ( like : considering that a modified file should not be synchronized because the modification is not significant)

-## FilesHashMap  ##
+## HashMap  ##

-For PdSSync a **FilehashMap** is a dictionary with for a given folder the list of all its files relative path as a key and a Hash as a value or the inverse.
+For PdSSync a **HashMap** is a dictionary with for a given folder the list of all its files relative path as a key and a Hash as a value or the inverse.

-The master maintains one FilesHashMap per root folder, the hash map is crypted.
+The master maintains one HashMap per root folder, the hash map is crypted.

 Json representation :